Charges and Fluxes on (Perturbed) Non-expanding Horizons: Charges and fluxes on NEHs

 (ii) Since we have used some results from \cite{cfp}, to avoid potential confusion, let us note points of difference between that framework and ours.
 First, as we have already emphasized, we are primarily interested in the sub-manifold $\psneh$ of the covariant phase space $\ps$ considered in \cite{cfp}; thus our charges and fluxes refer only to non-expanding horizons and perturbations thereof.
 The second point is a bit more subtle.
 We have restricted our null normals $\lcirc^a$ and $\ello^a$ to $\H$ to be affinely parametrized geodesic vector fields.
 Therefore, in the notation of \cite{cfp}, their $\kappa$ takes the value zero in our analysis.
 Nonetheless, when we analyzed the symmetry vector fields that preserve our universal structure, we were naturally led --in fact, forced-- to admit dilations $d^a = k\, \vo \ello^a$ in our symmetry Lie algebra $\g$.
 The acceleration of these vector fields on any given `concrete horizon' is non-zero and given by $k$ (since $\ello^a$ is a geodesic vector field on all `concrete' horizons in our phase space $\ps$).
 Thus, in our framework, non-zero acceleration is associated \emph{only with symmetries; not with the null normals that horizons come equipped with}.
 (We labelled the the dilations with the letter $k$ rather than $\kappa$ to avoid potential confusion with formulas between \cite{cfp} and our work.)

 (iii) As in \cite{cfp}, our symmetry vector fields $\xi^a$ are `kinematical', i.e, the same for all phase space points $g \in \psneh$.
-In particular, then, any given dilation $d^a = k\, \vo\ello^a$ comes with a fixed positive number $k$, which represents the acceleration of the null vector field $d^a$.
+In particular, then, any given dilation $d^a = k\, \vo\ello^a$ comes with a fixed positive number $k$, which represents the acceleration of the null vector field $d^a$ in any concrete space-time in $\psneh$.
 Now, the phase space $\ps$ admits, e.g., Schwarzschild solutions with any positive mass $M$, each with a static Killing field $\b{t}^a$ normalized to be a unit time translation at infinity.
 While this $\b{t}^a$ is a dilation on $\H$ for all values of $M$, its acceleration on $\H$ --or surface gravity-- is $1/4M$ and thus varies from one solution to another.
 Therefore, \emph{there is no NEH symmetry $\xi^a$ to which static Killing fields of \emph{all} Schwarzschild solutions can tend to on $\H$}.
-As a result, as in \cite{cfp}, in our framework the Schwarzschild mass $M$ one cannot arise as the charge $Q_{\xi}$ associated with any given horizon symmetry $\xi^a$.
+As a result, as in \cite{cfp}, in our framework there is no NEH symmetry $\xi^a$ such that $Q_{\xi} = M/2$ for \emph{all} Schwarzschild metrics.
 On the other hand, this was possible in the covariant phase framework of \cite{afk,abl2} because that framework allowed `live' vector fields $\xi^a$ as symmetries, i.e. $\xi^a$ themselves could vary in a streamlined manner from one phase space point to another.
 (Note that this is the analog of `live' lapse and shift fields used routinely on the canonical phase space.)
 A generalization of the phase space framework used in this paper that allows the symmetry vector fields to be `live' may lead to a new definition of charges such that $Q^{\rm new}_\xi$ is the ADM mass for the entire Kerr family, for suitably chosen live symmetry vector field $\xi^a$.
 It is worth exploring this issue further. \footnote{Interestingly, this subtlety does not arise for rotations because there is a universal normalization for the rotational symmetry vectors $R^a$: They have closed orbits and normalized so that their affine parameter runs from $0$ to $2\pi$, irrespective of the angular momentum content of space-time.
 Consequently, our charge $Q_{R}$ yields the correct angular momentum $J$ in any axisymmetric, asymptotically flat space-time.}